Jaimepas77/The-game-of-life/ideas.md

 ## Implementation ideas

 - Setter for the board active cells color -> done (maybe do a second color, the background one)
-- Undo step option (stack of past states)
+- Undo step option (stack of past states) -> done
 - Load patterns from files
+- Making the board a torus (geometric topology) (easy)
+- Personalise option for the size of the board